 The WSDOT Emergency Operations Plan is the principal source of documented department emergency management activities.
-Most region offices are responsible for developing or accomplishing tasks in some part of the plan.
-This may require simultaneous coordination with local, state, and federal agencies.
-Overall, the Headquarters WSDOT Emergency Operations Plan development, maintenance, and coordination is the WSDOT Emergency Management's (OEM) responsibility in cooperation with the regions.
+Regional offices are responsible for developing a process that supports the tasks in the plan.
+This may require coordination with local, state, and federal agencies.
+Overall, the WSDOT Emergency Operations Plan development, maintenance, and coordination is the WSDOT Office of Emergency Management's (OEM) responsibility working with the regions.